 Paige is a Licensed Mental Health Therapist, with a passion to help youth and their parents navigate the world of adolescence.

-Paige has spoken all over the nation for parenting groups, family ministries, youth groups, women’s retreats, professional counseling conferences, christian radio stations, and youth retreats.
-She has worked on TV, radio, and web-based media.
+Paige has spoken all over the nation for parenting, women, youth and professional counseling conferences and retreats.
+She is a TEDx speaker, and has worked on TV, radio, and web-based media.
 Paige is a contributor to the women's marriage and parenting site iMom.com, and can be seen hosting tween show iShine K'nect on TBN.